benrau87/sof-elk-setup/README.md

 Running setup.sh will do the following:

-Adds (anonymous) SMB access to input folders and the ability to index evtx files under the hostlog folder.
+Adds (anonymous) SMB access to input folders \\<IP>\logstash and the ability to index evtx files under the hostlog folder.

 Create a hostlogs folder for storage of evtx files